-\textit{\rn{109}{Cd}}.
-The experimental values have been determined as weighted means of several measurements listed in [\onlinecite{DDEP_109Cd}].
-The $P_{LMNO}/P_K$ value has been reevaluated by revising one of the measured values as suggested in [\onlinecite{Bamb77}].
-Both BetaShape and FO KLI predictions are in very good agreement with experiment, while the ``no vacancy'' KLI results are significantly not in accordance.
+The experimental values have been determined as weighted means of several measurements listed in Ref. \cite{DDEP_109Cd}.
+The $P_{LMNO}/P_K$ value has been reevaluated by revising one of the measured values as suggested in Ref. \cite{Bamb77}.
+The BetaShape model provides the most accurate predictions, fully consistent with experiment, with less than 0.3\% difference.
+KLI and MCDF results are in very good agreement with each other, but it seems that they fail to reproduce the experimental values.
+It is true for the $P_{LMNO}/P_K$ ratio, which is 4\% higher than expected for both.
+However, the $P_K$ probabilities are less than 1\% lower and only appear off because of the small relative experimental uncertainty (0.2\%).